Want to learn how to hula hoop? Here is our simple guide. Updated for 2020!

 Step 2- Why do you want to hoop?

 Do you want to hoop for fitness?
 Are you working on incorporating dance into your hooping?
 Do you just want to rock it on your waist?
 Are you already a dancer or prop spinner that is looking into trying something new?

 Just as there are different tools for different jobs, there are different hoops for different styles of hooping.

-Fitness hoops are large and heavy.
-Here at Ruby Hooping we use a heavier tubing that results in a hoop that weighs just around 2 pounds, enough to get your body working and heart rate up, but light enough that it won’t hurt or cause internal injury.
+Weighted exercise hoops are large and relatively heavy.
+We make them with a heavier tubing that results in a hoop that weighs just around 2 pounds, enough to get your body working and heart rate up, but light enough that it won’t hurt or cause internal injury.

 If your main goal is to lose weight and tone muscle, go for the weighted exercise hoop.

 However, hooping with any of our hoops is going to give you a great workout, so if you’re even slightly interested in the dance aspect of hooping, I would definitely recommend the beginner hoop for its versatility.

 In addition to your basic and foundational moves on-body, there is a whole world of off-body hoop dance that you should explore as well.
 Lighter hoops are great for hand tricks and dance, as they are less taxing on your arms, shoulders, and wrists.
 They are also excellent for spinning doubles (two hoops at one time!).

 Our Go Getter Starter Pack comes with a beginner hoop, a lightweight dance hoop, and a set of mini doubles, everything you need to learn all aspects of hula hoop dance, exercise, tricks and flow.